frjurado/flask-rep/issues.md

   * somewhat messy...
     (for example, users should be removed some data when banished) (and signup of guests should be implemented)
+  * is main administrator identity checked just once? (it should)

 * FORMS
   * (auth) email/username & old password validation as generic functions  ¿?